For a small New England town, there sure are a lot of things to do in Salem, MA.

 A unique way to learn about the town’s history is by watching a performance from History Alive.

 History Alive has several performances running at a time, so there are plenty of stories to choose from.

 One of their flagship shows is Cry, Innocent: The People vs. Bridget Bishop, an immersive experience in which a young woman accused of witchcraft is set before a jury, which also happens to be you – the audience.

-Reflect at the Salem Witch Trials Memorial
+21. Salem Witch Trials Memorial

-It opened in 1637 and contains the graves of several historical figures, such as Judge John Hathorne, and Governor Simon Bradstreet.
+Located at 51 Charter Street, it opened in 1637 and contains the graves of several historical figures, such as Judge John Hathorne, and Governor Simon Bradstreet.